NCCA/pipeline-project-Geekwithahat/README.md

 Presents a list of common attributes between the currently selected objects, presenting an input box for each attribute, allowing for a display layer to be created with each value being equal between all members of the layer.

+## __Function Cascade__

+When provided a folder and appropriate code, each item within the folder is selected and have the inputted procedure ran.

+**Repeat Last**

+Applies the last-ran action to each object within a provided folder name.

+# Known issues and Errors

 |**Known Issue**|**Error Level**|
 |---------|---------------|